aaronpo97/biergarten-api/README.md

 I aim to rewrite the app using Postgres as my database rather than MongoDB as in the first version.
 I aim to only rewrite the server code with the aim of possibility of using this API for a mobile application sometime in the future.

 This application uses Typescript with the Express framework in addition to TypeORM for the data service layer.
+It incorporates the Cloudinary API for image upload to the cloud, as well as the Sparkpost API for email services.

 I am making this code public in the hopes that this content will be useful for anyone wanting to learn TypeORM, Typescript, or any other tools I use in this project.
 For those reading this code, I have annotated my files with JSDoc to describe exactly what I aim to do with each code snippet.